Niagara Escarpment Biosphere Reserve: Socio-economic characteristics

 The combined population of all the upper and single tier areas that span the Niagara Escarpment Biosphere Reserve amounts to approximately 1,313,000 people, according to the 2011 Canadian census.

 Economic development varies throughout the biosphere reserve in accordance with the diverse landscapes, natural resources and cultural attractions found along the Niagara Escarpment.
 Some local communities are facing lifestyle changes as new economies emerge, while others are coping with static, decreasing or aging populations and are searching for new ways to maintain the viability of local economies and cultures.
 Development pressures related to population growth in southern Ontario are also increasing, in particular the need for construction materials, residential expansion and provision of access to recreation spaces.

 Prevailing trends over the past decade in the main sectors of the economy include the sustainable use of natural resources, mineral resource extraction, agro-tourism, production of local food and Niagara peninsula wine, and eco-tourism.

+Niagara Escarpment Commission

+The Niagara Escarpment Commission (Commission de l'escarpement du Niagara), founded in June 1973 by the Niagara Escarpment Planning and Development Act, is an agency of the Ontario government.
+Its mission is to "conserve the UNESCO-designated Niagara Escarpment Biosphere Reserve as a continuous natural environment and scenic, working countryside".
+The Niagara Escarpment Commission published the first Niagara Escarpment Plan in 1985.
+This plan is reviewed and updated every five years, with the most recent version of the plan published in 2017.

+The Niagara Escarpment Commission has essentially the same powers and responsibilities as a municipality, including control over zoning and bylaws.

+The Commission staff are split between two geographical offices: